contents

 Natsumi Toyama

 Designer.
 Graduated from Musashino Art University with a degree in Scenography, Display and Fashion Design.
-While working as a clothing designer for ISSEY MIYAKE, she sets soup as the main axis of her independent creative work.
+While working as a clothing designer for ISSEY MIYAKE INC., she sets soup as the main axis of her independent creative work.
 Toyama's contention is that while clothing and shelter wrap us from outside, food does so internally.
 She is the author of "POTAGE-yasai tappuri kazoku no supu (Vegetable-rich soup for all the family)" (Ikeda Publishing, 2014).